jeigh/PathfinderCombatSim/README.md

 As of yet, there are MANY unimplemented features; the most obvious ones being

+* User Input.
+Right now, if you want to simulate combat, you arrange the combat teams in program.cs and hit the F5 button.
+Ideally, these sequences should be managable from within some form of UI instead of being hard-coded.
 * Persistence.
 At some point in the near future, I want the NPC information to be stored in a database instead of just loading the characters from the Static Definitions library.
 * Movement (And any form of a battlefield)
 * Attacks of opportunity